TanStack/router/docs/framework/react/start/middleware.md

 Middleware functionality is tree-shaken based on the environment for each bundle produced.

 - On the server, nothing is tree-shaken, so all code used in middleware will be included in the server bundle.
 - On the client, all server-specific code is removed from the client bundle.
 This means any code used in the `server` method is always removed from the client bundle.
-If `validateClient` is set to `true`, the client-side validation code will be included in the client bundle, otherwise `input` validation code will also be removed.
+If `validateClient` is set to `true`, the client-side validation code will be included in the client bundle, otherwise `data` validation code will also be removed.